Getting a Mortgage If You’re a Teacher

 Are there any special mortgage schemes available?

-Just like with mortgages, there is no specific scheme for teachers, although the First Homes scheme is aimed at key workers and first-time buyers (more on this below).
-This replaced the Key Worker Living Programme for first-time buying teachers and other workers which ended in 2019.
+Like mortgages, there is no specific scheme for teachers, although the First Homes scheme is aimed at key workers and first-time buyers (more on this below).
+This replaced the Key Worker Living Programme for first-time buying teachers and other workers, which ended in 2019.

 However, there are a number of schemes that you might still qualify for as a teacher:

-- First Homes: If you meet the eligibility criteria, you’ll get a minimum of 30% discount on a new build home with participating developers.
+- First Homes: If you meet the eligibility criteria, you’ll get a minimum 30% discount on a new-build home with participating developers.
 First Homes is aimed at key workers and first-time buyers.

-- Right to Buy: If you are a teacher and are currently living in a council-owned property, you may qualify to buy your home at a discount with Right to Buy.
+- Right to Buy: If you are a teacher and currently live in a council-owned property, you may qualify for a discount on your home with Right to Buy.

 - Guarantor or springboard: Getting the support of a loved one with either a guarantor mortgage or springboard mortgage might offset any perceived risk for the lender and result in a much better deal overall.